 - Decide on a Naming Convention to Use for Your Oracle RAC Database The global database name for an Oracle RAC database must meet the naming requirements.
-The global database name consists of the database name and the domain name. - Obtain the Password for the Oracle Home User If you use Oracle Database Configuration Assistant to create an Oracle Home User, then create an Oracle Home User password.
+The global database name consists of the database name and the domain name. - Configure Shared Storage for the Oracle RAC Database Before starting Oracle Database Configuration Assistant (DBCA) to configure an Oracle RAC database, you must install Oracle Grid Infrastructure for a cluster, and configure shared storage areas for Oracle RAC files. - Obtain the Password for the Oracle Home User If you use Oracle Database Configuration Assistant to create an Oracle Home User, then create an Oracle Home User password.